nirholas/lyra-intel/docs/DISCOVERY.md

 ### MCP Tools

-The discovery module exposes MCP tools for AI-driven discovery:
+The discovery module exposes MCP tools for AI-driven discovery.
+These tools are available when using the Lyra Intel MCP server with Claude or other LLMs.

 | Tool | Description |
 |------|-------------|